GandhiCloudLab/turbonomic-api/readme.md

 In this document let's explore about how to use Turbonomic API in the Postman.

-## 1. Create External User
+## 1. Create Local User

-1. Create a new External user by choosing the below menu option.
+1. Create a new Local user by choosing the below menu option.

-`SETTINGS > External Authentication > Observer > Add > New External User`
+`Home > SETTINGS > Local User >  New Local User`

 <img src="images/image-1-usr11.png">

-2. User name could be `demo_observer` and Role can be `Observer`
+2. User name could be `demo_observer`, give some password and choose role as `Observer`

 3. Click `Save` button